Maintenance & invariants¶

 Every name: under a measures: block must be unique across the entire semantic/authoring/ tree.
 The build collects all measure names into a measure_name → [model_names] map; when a metric's type_params.measure resolves to two or more models, the binding is ambiguous and the validator emits ambiguous_measure_binding.

 The build picks a deterministic winner (sorted(candidates)[0]) so the registry is reproducible even when collisions exist.
-But the validator will flag every collision as an error if you run with --validate.
+But the validator will flag every bound collision as an error if you run with --validate.

 2. Root semantic_model's quality_tier matches the metric's¶